 Of course, you can use industry-specific words that recruiters may be searching for.

-To know which words are suitable to use in your industry, it’s a good idea to check out the profiles of big names in your industry for some inspiration.
+To know which words are suitable to use in your industry, it’s a good idea to check out the profiles of big names in your industry for some inspiration or take a look at these LinkedIn hooks.

 Instead, use your creativity to pen down a memorable headline.
 If you can add humour to it, that’s a bonus.